OhhLoz/HLTVBot/README.md

 * [VSCode](https://code.visualstudio.com/) - Used to code the whole project
 * [Discord.js](https://discord.js.org/#/) - Used to fetch images from URL's inside of the app.
+* [HLTV NPM Package](https://www.npmjs.com/package/hltv) - Used to fetch content from the HLTV site

 ## Authors